hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5948

-So bear with the disbelievers, and respite them for a while.
+So bear with the disbelievers, and give them respite for a while.

 # 5949